Vietnam.vn - Nền tảng quảng bá Việt Nam

 More direct evidence of canine cognitive abilities came in 2011 when psychologists in South Carolina (USA) noted that after three years of intensive training, a Border Collie named Chaser learned the names of more than 1,000 objects, including 800 cloth toys, 116 balls and 26 plastic discs.

-To find out more, Boros and her colleagues invited 18 dog owners to bring their pets to the lab along with five objects that the animals knew well.
+To find out more, Boros and her colleagues invited 18 dog owners to bring their pets to the lab along with five objects the animals knew well.
 These included balls, slippers, plastic discs, rubber toys, leads, and other items.

 The results showed that their brain activity differed between correct and incorrect descriptions.
 The difference was greatest when the owner talked about the object they knew best.